ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 ## Residual risks with encrypted data transfer

-Data controllers **SHOULD** recognise that even if a system uses encrypted data transfer, there are still occasions where data might be affected by unauthorised access.
+All users **SHOULD** recognise that even if a system uses encrypted data transfer, there are still occasions where data might be affected by unauthorised access.
 Be aware of these residual risks.
-Include consideration of these risks in employee awareness training.
+Line Managers **SHOULD** include consideration of these risks in employee awareness training.
 Examples include:

 -   Some data relating to the communication might still be exposed in an unencrypted form.
 An example is metadata.
 -   Data transfer processes that rely on public-key infrastructure **SHALL** implement strict certificate checking to maintain trust in end-points.